-Mount Sunapee will be prepared to host approximately 272,000 skier visits during the 2014-2015 ski season.
-We have averaged 267,000 skier visits during the five of the last six years (excluding the 2011-12 season which was an usually short season).
-Skier visits this past winter were 254,000 which is below our 5-year average due to an extremely cold January referred to as the "polar vortex" cold, and three winter thaws.
+Mount Sunapee will be prepared to host approximately 272,000 skier visits during the 2016-2017 ski season.
+We have averaged 250,000 skier visits over the past ten years.
+Skier visits this past winter were 179,000, which is well below our 5-year average, due to the El Nino jet stream pattern that brought mild temperatures and low snowfall to New England.